zwq2018/Robot_Navigation_RL/README.md

 # Robot Navigation using Reinforcement learning and Reasoning

-A MOE and VAE reasoning framework for robot navigation in complex and dynamic environment.
-More details can refer to our paper.
+A MOE and VAE reasoning frameworks for robot navigation in complex and dynamic environments.
+For more details, please refer to our papers.

+2022 JICAI  AND 2021 IROS
+> **A Closed-Loop Perception, Decision-Making and Reasoning Mechanism for Human-Like Navigation**
+> **Learning to Navigate in a VUCA Environment: Hierarchical Multi-expert Approach**

 ## 2022 IJCAI